A Young Adult fantasy adventure coming September 2, 2025!

 I started writing Aether Torrent in May of 2007 simply for the amusement of myself and my friends.
-Fourteen years of refinement later, here we are.
+Too many years of refinement later, here we are.

-Over five days and nights, Tori and Avani travel between city-states and wilderness.
-They are joined by Cirrus, a flying, shape-shifting tiger woman who once hunted Avani but had a change of heart.
-The party battles other monsters and helps other people, growing quickly into a found family on their brief journey.
-All the while, they race time; if they take too long, Tori's "museum" treasures will be confiscated before the world can appreciate them like she does.
+Over five days and nights, Tori, Avani, and Cirrus travel between city-states and wilderness, battling through monsters and manipulators, growing closer in every trial.
+All the while, they race time; if they take too long, Tori's "museum" treasures will be confiscated before the world can enjoy them like she does.

 Magic exists in their world as a natural force.
 Ordinary people wielding the proper tools can draw out elements of the omnipresent aether and use them to supplement the world's early-20th-century technology.
 Those who do so frequently are called aetherists.